805 Columbus Avenue

 - BS in Mathematics and Computer Science, University of Bucharest – Romania

-Alina Oprea is an Associate Professor in the College of Computer and Information Science at Northeastern University.
+Alina Oprea is an Associate Professor in the Khoury College of Computer Sciences at Northeastern University.
 Alina is interested in extracting meaningful intelligence from different data sources for various security applications, designing rigorous machine learning techniques for learning and predicting sophisticated attackers’ behavior, and protecting cloud infrastructures against emerging threats.
 Prior to her position at Northeastern, Alina was a consultant research scientist at RSA Laboratories, where she performed research in cloud security, applied cryptography, foundations of cybersecurity, and security analytics.

 Alina received a BS in mathematics and computer science from the University of Bucharest in Romania.
 She also earned MS and PhD degrees in computer science from Carnegie Mellon University in 2003 and 2007, respectively.
 Co-author of many journal and peer-review conference papers, Alina has also participated in a large number of technical program committees (IEEE S&P, NDSS, ACM CCS, ACSAC, DSN) and is a co-inventor on 20 issued patents.
 She is currently an associate editor for the ACM Transactions on Privacy and Security (TOPS) journal, and is the recipient of the Best Paper Award at the 2005 Network and Distributed System Security (NDSS) Conference and the 2011 Technology Review TR35 award for her research in cloud security.